Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Problem Formulations Related Work

 Instead of storing examples explicitly, pseudo-rehearsal methods learn to model the distribution of previous training samples and generate `pseudo-examples' to mix with new data during updates using a generative model such as an auto-encoder~\cite{kemker2018fearnet}.
 While rehearsal methods have demonstrated success and are widely used, they are memory intensive (i.e., storing explicit past samples in the case of rehearsal and storing an encoder and decoder for pseudo-rehearsal) and each incremental update requires more compute time due to the large number of samples.
 Additionally, generative models such as auto-encoders and generative adversarial networks can often be slow and difficult to train.

-Although there has been much recent interest in incremental batch learning~\cite{rebuffi2016icarl,castro2018end,kemker2018fearnet,kemker2018forgetting,chaudhry2018riemannian,zenke2017continual}, this setting is not appropriate for robotic agents deployed in real-time environments.
+Although there has been much recent interest in incremental batch learning~\cite{castro2018end,chaudhry2018riemannian,kemker2018fearnet,kemker2018forgetting,rebuffi2016icarl,zenke2017continual}, this setting is not appropriate for models deployed in real-time environments.
 Waiting for a batch of information to accumulate before inference possibly restricts many applications.